§ 5-40.1-21. Supervision.

 (a) A licensed occupational therapist shall exercise sound judgment and shall provide adequate care in the performance of duties.
 A licensed occupational therapist shall be permitted to supervise the following: occupational therapists, occupational therapy assistants, occupational therapy aides, care extenders, occupational therapy students, and volunteers.

-(b) A licensed occupational therapy assistant shall exercise sound judgment and shall provides adequate care in the performance of duties.
+(b) A licensed occupational therapy assistant shall exercise sound judgment and shall provide adequate care in the performance of duties.
 A licensed occupational therapy assistant shall be permitted to supervise the following: occupational therapy aides, care extenders, students, and volunteers.

 (c) Subject to the requirements of this section, a licensed occupational therapy assistant may practice limited occupational therapy only under the supervision of a licensed occupational therapist.
 Supervision requires at a minimum that the supervising licensed occupational therapist meet in person with the licensed occupational therapy assistant to provide initial direction and periodic on-site supervision.
 The supervising licensed occupational therapist working with the licensed occupational therapy assistant shall determine the amount and type of supervision necessary in response to the experience and competence of the licensed occupational therapy assistant and the complexity of the treatment program.
 The supervisor and the licensed occupational therapy assistant shall be jointly responsible for maintaining records, including patient records, to document compliance with this regulation.